Submissions for Our Next Issue

 We welcome submissions from legal scholars, practitioners, activists, and others working in relation to law or legal institutions.
 Essays might consider immigration, migration, and legal personhood in relation to: U.S. militarism and imperialism; race-based oppression; gender and sexuality; uneven environmental devastation; labor, trade, and other aspects of political economy.
 This is by no means an exhaustive list of possible topics.

 Unbound seeks to undo the traditional hierarchies of the student-edited legal journal.
 To that end, writers are responsible for their own citations, and student editors will provide substantive feedback on the arguments made.
-We’re interested in intellectual interaction – not housekeeping for authors.

 We welcome submissions in a wide variety of forms, from relatively traditional law review articles to shorter essays and even personal narratives of legal experience.
 The tone can be personal and reflective, cool and analytical, heated and polemical, or whatever else serves your purposes.
 While we may have issues built around a particular theme, we may also choose to publish on a rolling basis as we receive and edit submissions.
 If you have an idea for an article that is not yet complete, feel free to contact us to discuss upcoming issues, themes, and deadlines.
 We welcome submissions by email.
 Please send them in Microsoft Word format, with footnote citations, to firstname.lastname@example.org.